 Dzongkar Choede Monastery was razed to the ground and monks had to escape.
 Of the original 600 monks of the monastic community of Zongkar Choede before the destruction, less than 5 % survived to tell the tale.
 A decade and a half elapsed in this historical twilight to alive in exile.
 Reconstruction began in the lush green forests and farmlands of coastal South India near the Arabian Sea in 1972 under the auspices of His Holiness the Dalai Lama and the Government of India.
 Mud and bamboo thatches became living quarters, community kitchens and prayer halls for the new Zongkar Choede in exile.

 Today Dzongkar Choede is a monastic community of 305 monks.
 It is an active cultural center open to everyone.
 At the core of its monastic study programs are Zongkar Choede’s unique heritage: Tibetan monastic chanting, ancient Tibetan monastic ritual mask-dance, art of butter sculpture, sand mandala, for which the monastery is renowned throughout Tibet and the world.
 The monks also study Buddhist logic and debate following Sera Jeh monastic university text.
 The monastery also runs a small school for the young monks providing modern education.
 There is also a small traditional Tibetan thangka painting class and traditional incense-making center to preserve and promote Traditional Tibetan art and also offer job opportunity to young unemployed Tibetans.
-The monastery is fully dependent on devotees’ offering and sponsorship program for its young monks.
+The monastery is dependent on devotees’ offering and sponsorship program for its young monks.
 Dzongkhar Choede monastery would like to acknowledge the support received from the Karnataka state and Indian government, in particular the minority public welfare office.